Consumer Data Research (PA Longley, J Cheshire and A Singleton). London, UCL Press.

-Geographic Information Science and Systems (fourth edition).
-(P A Longley, M F Goodchild, D J Maguire and D W Rhind).
-477(+xvi) pp. Hoboken, NJ, Wiley.
-As of February 2017 the four English language editions of this book have sold c.
-100,000 copies worldwide.
+Geographic Information Science and Systems, Fourth Edition (P A Longley, M F Goodchild, D J Maguire and D W Rhind).
 The book has also been published in Chinese, Korean, Polish, Czech and Portuguese.

 The book sets out a research-led multi-disciplinary treatment of the scientific principles that underpin the use of geographic information technologies for problem-solving.
 It also provides a comprehensive guide to the enduring scientific principles that underpin effective use of today’s powerful GI technologies.
 It also provides a primer on essential methods for analysis of GI, and the ways in which effective management of GI informs policy and action.